JBZoo/CSV-Blueprint/README.md

   This example serves as a comprehensive guide for creating robust CSV file validations.

 # Regular expression to match the file name.
-If not set, then no pattern check
+If not set, then no pattern check.
-# This way you can validate the file name before the validation process.
+# This allows you to pre-validate the file name before processing its contents.
 # Feel free to check parent directories as well.
 # See https://www.php.net/manual/en/reference.pcre.pattern.syntax.php
 filename_pattern: /demo(-\d+)?\.csv$/i